 You must add and verify both www and non-www versions of your site in order to set a preferred domain.
-If both versions are pointing to the same server (this is a normal scenario) then once you verify one version, the second version will get auto verified by just adding to the Webmaster Tools.
-Otherwise you need to verify it two times as a two different sites.
+If both versions are pointing to the same content (this is a normal scenario), then once you verify one version, the second version will get auto verified by just adding to the Webmaster Tools.
+Otherwise you need to verify it two times as two different sites.

-Once you change your preferred domain settings it may take considerable time for Google to display correct URLs in the search results.
+If you are changing the version of your site from www to non-www or vice versa, then you can use URL prefix option to submit the new site address.
+However, make sure to setup proper 301 redirect from old address to new address to retain your ranking.
+Once you change your preferred domain settings, it may take considerable time for Google to display correct URLs in the search results.
 The URLs belonging to the non-preferred domain will be still showing in the searches till the time Google refreshes the indexing of those pages.
 This is the reason you may be seeing both www and non-www versions of your URLs in the searches once you set your preferred domain.